ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 ## [Office365connector] Matched status 'FAILURE' for webhook with name 'Office 365'.

 This is not an error with the `Office365connector`, it is reporting that the connector is being run because it had been configured to match a 'FAILURE' state and the build had failed.
-The real reason for build failure is earlier in the log file.
+You will likely see this message at the end of most failed builds, the real reason for the build failure will be earlier in the jenkins log file.